What Is a Lemon Car: Definition And Laws

 No, a recall does not mean a car is a lemon.
 If your vehicle is issued a recall alert, you should take it to the dealership for repairs at no cost to you.
 If the dealership can't fix your car or is taking an unreasonable amount of time to do so, you may have a cause of action for relief.

 You should be notified by mail if your car has a recall issued.
 Recalls are also often announced through press releases and news outlets.
-However, you can also check the National Highway Traffic Safety Administration (NHTSA) SafeCar.gov site to check for recalls on your vehicle.
+However, you can also check for recalls on the National Highway Traffic Safety Administration site or use GoodCar's vehicle recall lookup tool.

 While lemon laws vary by state and which ones are best is debatable, the following states are considered to have strong consumer protection lemon laws: